kiritolid/calcul-mental/README.md

-This only work on recent windows versions (Open cmd before starting)
+This only work on recent windows versions (It will open cmd before starting)